Posts

 Image

 If you struggle to take your cat to the vet, here are eight things you can do to help make it less stressful for your cat, including the right way to put them in a carrier.
-By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you Get Companion Animal Psychology in your inbox.
-Everyone knows that cats can find vet visits stressful.
+By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you Everyone knows that cats can find vet visits stressful.
 In one study, most owners said their cat was stressed at the vet and sometimes for some time after getting home (Mariti et al 2016).
 After last week’s post about dogs at the vet , several people asked for tips on taking their cat to the vet.
 Here are eight things you can do to help your cat with vet visits.
 1. Pick the right kind of cat carrier Picking the right cat carrier is important to ensure you have one that your cat can feel safe inside.
-One that is too open will mean the cat feels exposed, and one without many entry points can cause struggles when it’s time fo
+One that is too open will mean the cat feels exposed, and one without many entry points can cause struggles when it’s time for your cat to go in.
+Choose a cat carrier tha

 Companion Animal Psychology News April 2019